NEMBA National Environmental Management: Biodiversity Act No. 10 of 2004

 NEMBA legislates for the management of alien species including extra-limital indigenous species by prohibiting a wide range of restricted activities, unless the species is exempted by the Minister or the activity is authorized by a permit.
 The penalties for noncompliance are severe and could result in a fine of up to R 10 million or up to ten years’ imprisonment or both.

-Below is a list of the most commonly encountered invasive plant species found in the greater Durban area
+Below is a list of and links to the most commonly encountered NEMBA Clasified invasive plant species found in the greater Durban area

 Click here to see the complete list of alien invasive plant species that require eradication or control